Prevalence of female genital mutilation: Sri Lanka

 Female genital mutilation is practiced by the Muslim minority in Sri Lanka.

 Syria

 Circumstantial evidence suggests FGM exists in Syria.
 A 2012 conference confirmed that FGM is observed in Syria.

 Thailand

 Female genital mutilation is practiced by the Muslim population in the south of Thailand.
+The practice has been recorded in four provinces: Narathiwat, Pattani, Satun and Yala, all of which are Muslim-majority provinces near the Malaysia–Thailand border.

 Turkey

 Though there is little hard evidence of the practice of FGM in Turkey, circumstantial evidence suggests FGM exists in the southern Turkey where the majority of the population is Kurdish.

 United Arab Emirates

 The WHO mentions a study that documents FGM in the United Arab Emirates, but does not provide data.
-The practice is reportedly prevalent in rural and urban UAE.
+The practice has been banned in Government hospitals and clinics, but is reportedly still prevalent in rural and urban UAE.
 In a 2011 survey, 34% of Emirati female respondents said FGM had been performed on them, and explained the practice to customs and tradition.
 FGM is a controversial topic in UAE, and people argue about whether it is an Islamic requirement or a tribal tradition.
 A significant number of UAE nationals follow in the footsteps of their parents and grandparents without questioning the practice.